Forgiving Infidelity For Healing

 Once you have discovered that your partner has cheated on you and broken your trust, it's hard to remain in control of your emotions.
 Don't worry.
 It's completely natural, and you are not overreacting.
 This is a monumental moment in your relationship that determines whether you continue on a path together or apart.
 Emotions are going to play a big part in this.
 Acknowledge your emotions.
 Talk to a friend, write your thoughts down, seek counsel.
 The strength of your emotions can be used to your advantage.
 How much you are hurt is usually in direct relation to how much you care about your partner and how much you value your relationship.

 Release Emotions In A Healthy Manner

-Avoid projecting your anger towards your husband.
-Even though he has hurt you, projecting your anger will only hinder chances of your ability to forgive and both you and your husband being able to move on.
+Avoid projecting your anger towards your partner.
+Even though he has hurt you, projecting your anger will only hinder chances of your ability to forgive and both you and your partner being able to move on.
 It's very common to start making passive remarks or just being passive aggressive overall.
-Try to be extra conscious of this, so both you and your husband don't end up feeling resentful later.
+Try to be extra conscious of this, so both you and your partner don't end up feeling resentful later.